quantumgfx/QuantumVkPrototype/README.md

 QuantumVk takes inspiration from [Granite Engine](https://github.com/Themaister/Granite), created by the Themaister (specifically Granite's Vulkan backend).

+# Building
+In order to build QuantumVk, you must have downloaded the following, regardless of platform:
+- [Git](https://git-scm.com/downloads): To retrieve the repository.
+- [Cmake](https://cmake.org/): QuantumVk uses Cmake as a build system.
+- [Python 3](https://www.python.org/downloads/): Glslang (one of QuantumVk's dependencies) requires python to build.
+- [Vulkan SDK](https://vulkan.lunarg.com/): The vulkan sdk is used to access vulkan functionality.
+QuantumVk doesn't link directly to the vulkan library.
+Instead [volk](https://github.com/zeux/volk) is used to link dynamically to the vulkan .dll/.so/.dylib depending on the platform.

+#### Windows
+Windows is currently the only tested platform, though Linux, Andriod, Mac OSX and ios support is currently being worked on (Mac and ios via MoltenVk).
+- [Visual Studio 2019](https://visualstudio.microsoft.com/vs/): The suggested developement IDE on Windows for QuantumVk.

 # Features
 QuantumVk provides many helper classes and functions without completely obscuring the Vulkan element.
 For example you can use the library and never call a vk command once, but QuantumVk also allows you to access raw vulkan resources.
 For example: